yasl-lang/YASL-Enhancements/README.md

 Lists:
 - method to sort lists in-place
-- method to join list elements into a single string.
+- ~method to join list elements into a single string.~ (added in v0.3.1)
 - ~`tostr` and printing should show contents instead of memory address.~ (added in v0.3.1)
 - list concat with `+` (so that string concat always concatenates).
 - ~`list.clear` method.~ (added in v0.3.1)